Last Updated on October 22, 2021 by Vasco Lourenço

-You might think this is a bait title, but I’m actually making money from YouTube without having a YouTube channel.
+You might think this is a bait title, but I’m actually making money from YouTube without making videos or even having a YouTube channel.

 You may already know that I compose stock music and sell it on several online music libraries.
 Also, all my tracks are protected with Content ID.

 Here’s what Wikipedia has to say about Content ID: